No sudden moves - Canada sticks to measured tack in U.S. trade row

 "As for people who stomp around and say 'We will strike back' – why would you do that?
 It just irritates the president."

-(Additional reporting by Leah Schnurr in Ottawa and David Ljunggren in Mexico City; Editing by James Dalgleish)
+(Additional reporting by Leah Schnurr and David Ljunggren in Ottawa and Nichola Saminather in Toronto; Editing by James Dalgleish)